Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

 message([<mode>] "message to display" ...)
 ```

-Beside it accepting an arbitrary number of strings to display, there is also an optional first
+Besides accepting an arbitrary number of strings to display, there is also an optional first
-argument, regarding the seriousness of the message.
+argument to indicate the seriousness of the message.
 The docs are self-explanatory, no further
 comments needed beside: __this is the single most useful command when learning CMake__.

 ### Verbose makefiles

-When CMake configures without errors, the values of all variables seem fine, yet still compilation
+CMake may configure without errors, and the values of all variables may seem fine, yet still fail
-fails with compiler or linker errors, it might be useful to check on the actual tasks executed.
+compilation with compiler or linker errors.
+In this case, it might be useful to check the actual
-__The proper way__ to do so __is not by looking at the generated makefiles__.
+tasks executed. __The proper way__ to do so __is not by looking at the generated makefiles__.

 Verbose makefiles print out every command executed by the build system.
 The means of obtaining a
 verbose invocation depends on the target generator.